Singapore

 Supertree Grove at Gardens by the Bay.
 Photo by Annie Spratt

 What makes it interesting is the layering.
-Chinese, Malay, and Indian communities have lived side by side here for generations, so a single afternoon can run from a Hindu temple on Serangoon Road to a mosque in Kampong Glam to a Taoist shrine in Chinatown, with lunch in between at a hawker centre selling all three cuisines from neighbouring stalls.
+Chinese, Malay, and Indian communities have lived side by side here for generations, so a single afternoon can run from a Hindu temple on Serangoon Road to a mosque in Kampong Glam to a Taoist shrine in Chinatown, with lunch in between at a hawker center selling all three cuisines from neighboring stalls.
 English ties it together, spoken by everyone and mixed with Malay and Hokkien into the local Singlish.
-The food is the national obsession, and the hawker centres are where you eat best for the least.
+The food is the national obsession, and the hawker centers are where you eat best for the least.

 Most first-time visitors spend a lot of time around Marina Bay, and for good reason.
-The skyline is one of the most recognisable in Asia, but what stays with you is not the view itself.
+The skyline is one of the most recognizable in Asia, but what stays with you is not the view itself.
 It is the feeling that an entire city has been planned down to the last tree, footpath, and drainage canal.
 Gardens by the Bay looks slightly absurd when you first see it, like a science-fiction set dropped into the tropics, yet somehow it works.
 Singapore can feel engineered to within an inch of its life.
-That is part of the appeal.

 Look beyond the CBD and the city becomes less uniform than many visitors expect.
 Tiong Bahru still has a residential feel despite the cafés.
 Katong and Joo Chiat hold onto traces of old Peranakan Singapore beneath the modern shopfronts.
 Little India remains noisy, crowded, and chaotic in a way that feels almost rebellious by local standards.
 Walk ten minutes in the right direction and the mood can shift completely.
 For a place this small, it contains more variety than it gets credit for.

 The catch is the cost and the polish.
-Singapore is the most expensive city in the region by a wide margin, and the order that makes it run so well also sands off the chaos and improvisation that travellers love elsewhere.
+Singapore is the most expensive city in the region by a wide margin, and the order that makes it run so well also sands off the chaos and improvisation that travelers love elsewhere.
 Rules are everywhere and enforced.
-Even the famous hawker centres, for all their character, operate within a system that is remarkably tidy and controlled.
-If your favourite travel memories involve missed buses, spontaneous detours, and things not quite going to plan, Singapore can feel almost too efficient.
+Even the famous hawker centers, for all their character, operate within a system that is remarkably tidy and controlled.
+If your favorite travel memories involve missed buses, spontaneous detours, and things not quite going to plan, Singapore can feel almost too efficient.

 This is not the place for people looking for beaches, wilderness, or weeks of slow wandering.
-Many travellers use it as a base for a few days before heading to places like Bali, Phuket, or Tokyo.
+Many travelers use it as a base for a few days before heading to places like Bali, Phuket, or Tokyo.
 What Singapore does better than almost anywhere else is combine comfort, food, density, and convenience into a city that is easy to understand without becoming boring.
 Treat it as three or four focused days rather than a long escape.
-It rewards curiosity more than relaxation.

 Sentosa Strategy